Nigeria

 BACKGROUND:

 For more than a decade, civilians in Nigeria have faced multiple security threats and risk of atrocities as result of attacks, kidnappings and extortion by various non-state armed groups.
-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the security situation has resulted in a humanitarian emergency, with more than 8.3 million people – approximately 80 percent of whom are women and children – requiring urgent assistance.
+According to the UN Office for the Coordination of Humanitarian Affairs, the security situation has resulted in a humanitarian emergency, with more than 8.3 million people – approximately 80 percent of whom are women and children – requiring urgent assistance.

 Since 2011 recurrent violence between herding and farming communities, rooted in competition over scarce resources, has escalated in central and north-west Nigeria.
 Largely in response to these growing tensions, armed groups and gangs, including so-called “bandits,” have formed.
 For years such groups have perpetrated widespread atrocities, including murder, rape, kidnapping, organized cattle-rustling and plunder.
 Armed bandits are also occupying vast swaths of farmland, prompting many farmers to abandon their land out of fear of attack.